 Students also have access to the Ruth Lilly Medical Library.
 Xerox copies of journal articles can be obtained through IUSM Interlibrary Loan Services on the internet.
 Many additional periodicals, textbooks and monographs are located in the IPFW Helmke Library.
 A full-time library staff is present there to assist you with your needs.
 There are microfilm readers and printers located on the first floor of the Helmke Campus Library as well as coin/card operated copy machines.

-Medical students in Fort Wayne have access to the following local library services:
+Medical students in Fort Wayne have access to the following local medical library services:

 1. St. Joseph Hospital Medical Information Center

 Monday - Thursday, 7:45 a.m. - 2:00 p.m.

 2. Parkview Memorial Hospital